netsec-ethz/rains/DESIGN-ASSERTION-CACHE.md

   query option 5 (expired assertions are acceptable) set.

 ## Assertion requirements
-- cache has a fixed size which is configurable (to avoid memory exhaustion of the server in case of an attack).
+- cache has a maximum size which is configurable (to avoid memory exhaustion of the server in case of an attack).
+It is not fix size to reduce the number of comparisons needed for checking that the new assertion is consistent with all already cached entries.
 - In case the cache is full the least recently used assertion over which the server has no authority is removed from the cache.
+In case the authoritative assertions fill up the cache an error msg must be logged such that an operator can change the configuration.
 - it must provide an insertion function which stores an assertion together with an expiration time to the cache (expiration time is necessary as we might want to store them for a shorter amount of time as they are valid.
 It is not possible to change the value directly as it is protected by the